rutuja-ninja/sales_and_finance_analytics_of_atliq_hardwares/README.md

-# 📊 Sales and Finance Analytics of AtliQ Hardware

-## Sales Report

-### 🎯 Project Goals:
-- **Customer Performance Report**: Developed an insightful report to evaluate and monitor customer performance across various metrics.
-- **Market Performance Analysis**: Conducted in-depth analysis to compare market performance against predefined sales targets.
-- **Purpose**: To empower businesses by providing actionable insights that help monitor, evaluate, and improve sales activities.

-### 💡 Importance of Sales Data Analysis:
-Understanding sales patterns, identifying key performance indicators, and guiding informed business decisions.

-### 🛠️ Reports' Role:
-- Assisting in determining optimal customer discounts.
-- Enhancing negotiation strategies with data-backed insights.
-- Highlighting opportunities for expansion in emerging markets.

----

-## Finance Report

-### 🎯 Project Goals:
-- **P&L Reports by Fiscal Years & Markets**: Generated detailed Profit & Loss (P&L) reports categorized by fiscal years, fiscal months, and across different markets.
-- **Comprehensive P&L Reports**: Included P&L by each year and across all markets for multiple years to offer a holistic view of financial performance.
-- **Purpose**: Evaluate financial health, support strategic decision-making, and improve communication with stakeholders.

-### 💡 Importance of Finance Data Analysis:
-Benchmarking performance against industry standards, previous periods, and forming a strong foundation for budgeting and forecasting.

-### 🛠️ Reports' Role:
-- Aligning financial planning with strategic goals.
-- Boosting confidence in the company’s financial outlook.

----

-## 🔧 Technical & Soft Skills:
-- **ETL Mastery**: Proficient in Extract, Transform, Load (ETL) processes to streamline data workflows.
-- **Power Query**: Skilled in creating custom date tables and deriving fiscal months and quarters.
-- **Data Modeling**: Establishing robust data model relationships with Power Pivot.
-- **Data Integration**: Merging supplementary data seamlessly into existing models.
-- **DAX Expertise**: Creating complex calculated columns using DAX for deeper insights.

-### 🤝 Soft Skills:
-- Deep understanding of sales and finance reporting requirements.
-- User-focused design approach for creating intuitive and impactful reports.
-- Precision in optimizing report generation for maximum efficiency.
-- Systematic and organized in planning report-building processes.

----

-**Check out the detailed project reports [here](#).**
-I welcome your feedback and insights!
-Let's keep pushing forward on this data-driven journey. 🚀
+# AtliQ Hardware - Sales and Finance Analytics Dashboard

+This project involves developing a comprehensive analytics dashboard for AtliQ Hardware, focused on sales and financial performance.
+The project is designed to address key business needs by providing insights and reports that help in effective decision-making.

+## Project Goals

+### Sales Analytics
+1. **Customer Performance Report**: Developed a detailed report to assess customer performance across different markets.
+2. **Market Performance Comparison**: Conducted a comparative analysis to evaluate market performance against sales targets.
+3. **Sales Analytics Purpose**: Enable the business to monitor, evaluate, and enhance their sales activities and outcomes.

+**Importance of Sales Data Analysis**:
+- Unveils sales patterns, tracks key performance indicators (KPIs), and drives informed business decisions.
+- Supports determining effective customer discounts, negotiation facilitation, and identifying expansion opportunities in potential markets.

+### Finance Analytics
+1. **Profit and Loss (P&L) Reports**: Created P&L reports by fiscal year and month.
+2. **P&L Reports by Markets**: Generated detailed P&L reports categorized by different markets, including consolidated P&L by market for all years.
+3. **Finance Analytics Purpose**: Evaluate financial performance, assist in decision-making, and foster effective stakeholder communication.

+**Importance of Finance Data Analysis**:
+- Benchmarking against industry peers and historical performance to inform budgeting and forecasting.
+- Aligns financial planning with strategic objectives, instilling confidence in the organization's financial outlook.

+## Key Features
+As part of this project, the following specific reports were developed:
+1. **Top 10 Products**: Identified the top 10 best-performing products of AtliQ Hardware.
+2. **Net Sales by Division**: Analyzed net sales distribution across different product divisions.
+3. **Top 5 and Bottom 5 Products by Quantity Sold**: Highlighted both best and least performing products based on sales quantity.
+4. **New Products of 2021**: Analyzed sales performance of new product launches in 2021.
+5. **Top 5 Countries by Net Sales in 2021**: Identified the top 5 countries contributing the most to net sales in 2021.

+## Technical & Soft Skills
+**Technical Skills:**
+- Proficient in ETL methodology (Extract, Transform, Load).
+- Skillful in creating date tables using Power Query.
+- Capable of deriving fiscal months and quarters.
+- Expertise in establishing data model relationships with Power Pivot.
+- Integrating supplementary data into existing data models.
+- Skilled in using DAX to create calculated columns and measures.

+**Soft Skills:**
+- Comprehensive understanding of Sales & Finance Reports.
+- Designing user-centric reports with empathy and attention to stakeholder needs.
+- Optimizing report generation through meticulous fine-tuning.
+- Developing a systematic approach to creating report-building plans.

+## Learnings and Implementation
+Throughout this project, I have gained hands-on experience in:
+- Efficient data modeling to enhance report performance.
+- Creating dynamic and interactive reports using Power BI.
+- Implementing best practices in data visualization for clear and concise presentations.

+## Feedback & Collaboration
+Your thoughts and feedback are highly appreciated.
+Feel free to explore the project details and let's continue this data-driven journey together!